JP Schools Policies & Procedures

 The drug-testing program will require mandatory drug testing with hair of 100% of all high school students in Jefferson Parish engaged in athletics, physically strenuous extracurricular or co-curricular activities and other extracurricular activities.

+We are hopeful that field trips will be allowed this year, pending CDC and JPS guidelines.
 Field trips are a valuable part of the school curriculum and arrangement for such trips are made by teacher’s well an advance.
 Parents will receive a permission form to sign and return to school by a specific date.
 If the field trip permission slip is not signed and returned to the classroom teacher, the student will not be allowed to attend a field trip.
 Parents will be given a specific date on which any charges for admission fees, transportation, lunch, etc. must be paid.
 In the event the student has paid to attend a field trip and for some reason cannot attend, money may be refunded only if the school has not yet paid for the cost of the activity.

 Students are required to have each course instructor sign the permission form.
 If according to the permission form, a student is failing and course, the student will not be allowed to participate in the field trip.